StarkParking/StarkParking-Idea/README.md

 - Prices will be set in `cents (USD)` and pegged to the value of `USDT`.
 - An oracle will be used to convert the price from USD to the equivalent amount in `STRK`.

-### 5. Mobile App Integration
+### 4. Telegram Mini App Integration

-- Users can make reservations and payments via a mobile app.
+- Users can make reservations and payments via a Telegram Mini App.
-- The app sends notifications when the booking time is about to expire, allowing users to extend their booking time.
+- The app sends notifications via Telegram Bot when the booking time is about to expire, allowing users to extend their booking time.
 - Parking lot managers can verify the license plate of parked vehicles against the reservation.
 - Correctly parked vehicles can leave, while mismatched vehicles face penalties.

-- The app integrates with ArgentX Mobile for wallet management, enabling users to create new wallets or import private keys.
+### 5. License Plate Validity Check
+- Parking lot managers can check if a vehicle’s license plate is valid for a given parking lot.
+- If the license plate is found to be invalid, the manager can impose penalties, ensuring compliance with parking regulations.

-### 5. Data Storage
+### 6. Data Storage

 - All information about parking lots and bookings will be stored on the blockchain to ensure transparency and security.